jandudulski/decide.rb/README.md

 right = Decider.define do
   initial_state Right.new(value: 0)

-  decide Commands::RightCommand do |command, state|
+  decide Commands::RightCommand do
     [Events::RightEvent.new(value: command.value)]
   end

-  evolve Events::RightEvent do |state, event|
+  evolve Events::RightEvent do
     state.with(value: state.value + 1)
   end

-  terminal? do |state|
+  terminal? do
     state <= 0
   end
 end